invider/collider.jam/README.md

 -------------
 Let's spice up our bouncing circle a little.

-Find a suitable image of a planet with transparent background, just like this one from OpenGameArt: https://opengameart.org/sites/default/files/mars_type_planet.png
+Find a suitable image of a planet with a transparent background, just like this one from OpenGameArt: https://opengameart.org/sites/default/files/mars_type_planet.png